conda/conda/docs/source/examples/search.rst

 Search
 ------

-``conda search`` is a versatile conda option that can be used in a variety of ways.
+**conda search** is a versatile option that can be used to explore packages available from known repositories or installed locally.

-In the first example, we want to simply search for scipy and see if it is in conda's list of packages.
+In the first example, we want to simply search for SciPy and see if it is in **conda's** list of packages.

 .. code-block:: bash